slatedocs/slate/source/includes/security/_kuzzleProfile.md

 ```java
 ```

-Creates or replaces the profile in Kuzzle
+Creates or replaces the profile in Kuzzle.

 <aside class="warning">
-Saving this object can rise an error if one of the associated roles are not created in Kuzzle
+Saving the object will rise an error if the roles are not previously created in Kuzzle.
 </aside>

 #### save()